ziapeltagames/six-winters/docs/brainstorming/BRAINSTORMING.md

 * Play cards from hands for numeric totals
 * Play cards that match certain symbols/tags
 * Use cards as "processing units" for dice types

+# 06/02/18

+## Threat Mechanics

+Threats are played as:

+* Locations (go in one of the threat locations)
+* Attachments to locations (must play the type of location if possible)
+* Attachments to characters
+* Obstacles (would need to go to one player's mission area, for general types of threats)

+Threat effects are either:

+* Effects that are ongoing
+* Effects that occur when a certain progress trigger happens
+* Effects that occur at the end of the season
+     * This option doesn't generate as much pressure as the others

+## Threat Triggers

+As it stands now, triggers occur only on locations you're actually at.
+For obstacles, they occur broadly.
+They also occur on attachments attached to characters.
+Do they occur on all attachments generally?

+Maybe they should just occur on all obstacles / attachments / locations?
+The "you have to be there" was to make it easier to scan over cards, but it makes threat design tough?
+Maybe all the locations / attachments / obstacles in the player's mission area as well as the spotlight area will activate.

+## Red Bank Tests

+It would be nice if the threats weren't necessarily a guaranteed occurrence.
+One way that could happen is via a trigger causing a dice roll.
+These might be special sorts of tests where things like mana couldn't be used (since mana requires a caster and backlash).
+Something like, "Rare: Red Bank Test: Espionage 3.
+Success: Blah.
+Failure: Blah."
+Might be worth having that as a generally available test type?

+On thinking about it more, this probably isn't necessary.
+The "not a guaranteed occurrence" can probably be handled by triggers.
+Although, the triggers are doubled, so need to take that into account.

+## Threat Effects

+* Lower resources
+* Lower resource tracks
+* Lower secrets
+* Increase discord
+* Increase apotheosis
+* Give conditions
+* Lower disposition
+* Broad effects (no mana for spells, etc)

+## Threat Ideas

+* Military threats
+   * Could "burn" Red Bank locations so that the location cards almost function as a hit points as such for badness
+* Bandits
+* Building a wonder to keep up with the Empire
+   * Gardens of the Pomegranates
+* Assassination
+* Werewolf infection
+* Pandemic
+* Magical Backlash

+## Old Threats

+Espionage,1,"False Maps","Immediately.
+Espionage 0-3: May not gain consequences to ignore timers during Exploration missions."
+Stability,1,"Food Shortages","Immediately.
+Stability 0-2: -1 food."
+Military,1,"Western Front","End of Season.
+Military 0-2: -1 stability."
+General,1,"Moonrider Raids","Immediately.
+Sunriders disposition 0-3: May not trade with Sunriders for remainder of season."
+Espionage,1,"Sunrider Grain Dispute","End of Season.
+Espionage 0: -2 disposition with Sunriders.
+Espionage 1-2: -1 disposition with Sunriders."
+Military,1,"Crescent Hold Calls for Aid","End of Season.
+Subtract 1 from military or drop disposition with Crescent Hold by 1.
+Subtract 3 from military to burn card."
+Espionage,1,"The Mole","Immediately.
+Espionage 0-2: -1 ore."
+Secrets,1,"Careless Whispers","Immediately.
+If all secrets have not been found in Eastkeep, -1 espionage."
+Sorcery,1,"A Growing Bond","End of Season.
+Subtract 1 from sorcery or +1 Apotheosis.
+Subtract 3 from sorcery to burn card."
+Secrets,1,"The Harrowing","End of Season.
+Secrets 0-4: +1 Apotheosis."
+Diplomacy,2,"Farmer Rebellion","End of Season.
+Diplomacy 0-2: Next season produce 2 fewer food."
+Conquest,2,"Materials Shortage","Immediately.
+Conquest 0-2: Effect.
+All survival tests are difficult for the remainder of the season."
+General,2,"Restless Spirits","Immediately.
+Spend one sorcery or character with highest Lore must return to Red Bank.
+Ignore if character with highest Lore already at Red Bank."
+Sorcery,2,"Darkness on the Steppes","End of Season.
+Sorcery 0-2: -1 disposition with Sunriders."
+Espionage,2,"Disgruntled Miners","End of Season.
+Espionage 0-4: -1 disposition with Crescent Hold."
+Stability,2,"Rites of the Blue Robe","End of Season.
+Stability 0-4: -1 disposition with Burgan Vale."
+Espionage,2,"Misinformation","Immediately.
+Subtract 1 from espionage or lose 1 secret from Eastkeep.
+Subtract 3 from espionage to burn card."
+Military,2,"Holding the Outer Reach","End of Season.
+Subtract 1 from military or North Oaks produces no resources next season.
+Subtract 3 from military to burn card."
+Secrets,2,"The Southkeep Gambit","End of Season.
+Subtract 1 from espionage or +1 Apotheosis.
+Subtract 3 from espionage to burn card."
+Apotheosis,Secrets,2,"Ritual of Law","End of Season.
+Secrets 0-8: +1 Apotheosis."
+Apotheosis,Secrets,3,"Connection Made","End of Season.
+Secrets 0-6: +2 Apotheosis.
+Secrets 7-12: +1 Apotheosis."
+Apotheosis,Secrets,4,"The Far Forest","End of Season.
+Secrets 0-8: +2 Apotheosis.
+Secrets 9-16: +1 Apotheosis."
+Espionage,5,"Assassination","Character is assassinated."
+Apotheosis,Secrets,5,"The Sundering","End of Season.
+Secrets 0-10: +2 Apotheosis.
+Secrets 10-20: +1 Apotheosis."